 Folks who have experience deploying traditional replicated OLTP databases like Postgres, MySQL, or Oracle can have some hesitancy towards active-active replication designs.
 However, this is because active-active replication is fraught with peril due to the possibility of write-write conflicts that cannot be resolved.
 In the streaming database setting, where all writes are streamlined through a shared input message bus like Kafka, there is no possibility of such conflicts, making active-active an excellent deployment choice!

 One reason we’ve spent some extra time on stream persistence is that we believe that stream persistence is best done with a full separation of compute and storage.
 This lets users get the benefit of the economics of low cloud storage costs on tiered storage like S3, compared to databases that don’t have that separation, and where users have to spend large hardware budgets on EBS volumes.

 Tiered storage also cleanly fits well with replication: we plan for multiple streaming database deployments to share the same underlying tiered storage, making the deployment very similar to Snowflake’s “elastic data warehouse” design where users can rapidly spin up sandboxed environments without jeopardizing existing clusters running mission critical streaming jobs.
 We expect to ship tiered storage towards the latter half of 2021, after active-active replication.

 Putting it all together

 I hope that this blog post gives you some additional insight into our near and long term roadmap.
 If working on building this is something that excites you, come work with us!
-Download and install Materialize, or check out the source code to get started today!
+Register for a Materialize account here to get started today!